jorsanpe/cpmbits/docs/documentation/project-structure.md

 ### `project.yaml`

-The project description is stored in this file following the [CPM project descriptor structure](/documentation/project-descriptor.html).
+The project description is stored in this file following the [cpm project descriptor structure](/documentation/project-descriptor.html).
 This file contains the description of the project, the packages that compose the source code, the `bits` it depends on and the rules for specific targets.

 ### `main.cpp`